eespina/RHT-Skeleton-AspCore-APIs/README.md

 # RHT-eVillage-Admin
-Owners Portal for eVillage Saas product
+Owners Portal for eVillage Saas product.
+TEMPORARILY on hold while creation of the MVC .NET Core version (with Views) is being created.
+Eventually material will transfer to this version.

 # Setting Up